Possibilistic simulation of quantum circuits by classical circuits: p-simulator construction

-We can also refine and extend Corollary~\ref{result:clifford_T} by thinking more carefully about Construction~B. First, the depth of Stage 3 can be refined to $O(\text{rk}(S))$, where $S$ denotes the $t \times n$ matrix $S_{ij} = a^{(n+i)}_{j}$ for $i\in[t],j\in[n]$.
-This refines $\tilde{d}$ to $O(d+\text{rk}(S))$ in Corollary~\ref{result:clifford_T}.
-Further refinement is possible by choosing $s^{(z)}$ more carefully such that the size of set $\{s^{(z)} \mid z \in \text{im}(S) \}$ is minimised.
-Second, Pauli-$T$ commutation relations~\footnote{$TZ=ZT$, $TX \propto(X+Y)T$, $TY\propto(X-Y)T$}, instead of the $T$-gadget, sometimes suffice to handle a $T$-gate, which removes its constant depth contribution.
-Third, the only property of the $T$-gate used is that it can be applied by state injection into a Clifford circuit.
-Since this property holds for any gate that is diagonal~\cite{bravyi_browne_calpin_etal} or in the third-level of the Clifford hierarchy~\cite{gottesman_chuang_injection}, Corollary~\ref{result:clifford_T} extends to such gates.
+\paragraph*{Additional p-simulation techniques.} We can also refine and extend \thm{clifford_T} by thinking more carefully about our construction.
+First, we may choose $s(z)$ more carefully such that the size of the set $\{s(z) \mid z \in \im(A) \}$ is minimised.
+Second, Pauli-$T$ commutation relations, namely $TZ=ZT$, $TX \propto(X+Y)T$, and $TY\propto(X-Y)T$, instead of the $T$-gadget, sometimes suffice to handle a $T$-gate, which removes its constant depth contribution.
+Third, the only property of the $T$-gate that is used is that it can be applied by state injection into a Clifford circuit.
+Since this property holds for any gate that is in the set $\mathcal{G}$ consisting of diagonal gates~\cite{bravyi_browne_calpin_etal} and gates in the third-level of the Clifford hierarchy~\cite{gottesman_chuang_injection}, \thm{clifford_T} extends to circuits composed of $\mathcal{G}$ gates and Clifford gates, i.e., $t$ could count the number of gates the circuit has in $\mathcal{G}$ (that are not Clifford) and the theorem would still hold.
+Since an arbitrary single-qubit gate can be decomposed into three $Z$-rotation gates (which are diagonal) and two Hadamard gates~\cite[Problem 8.1]{ksv_book}, \thm{clifford_T} also extends to circuits composed of single-qubit gates and Clifford gates.
+In fact, since an arbitrary constant-qubit gate can be decomposed into a constant number of single-qubit gates and CNOT gates~\cite[Section 4.5.2]{nielsen_chuang}, \thm{clifford_T} also extends to circuits composed of constant-qubit gates and Clifford gates.